DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/scrolling/rowRenderingMode.md

 Specifies the rendering mode for loaded rows.

 ---
-Unlike the [mode](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/scrolling/mode.md '{basewidgetpath}/Configuration/scrolling/#mode') option, which defines when to load data for rows, this property defines when to render them.
+Unlike the [mode](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/scrolling/mode.md '{basewidgetpath}/Configuration/scrolling/#mode') property, which defines when to load data for rows, this property defines when to render them.
 The following rendering modes are available:

 - *"standard"*
 Renders all the loaded rows at once.